 One challenge is around the indirect procurement cost of industrial supplies for Maintenance, Repair and Operations (MRO) of buildings – the day-to-day purchasing of mechanical, plumbing and electrical spares, replacements and components.
 This challenge, however, also represents an opportunity to reduce costs and increase efficiency to help an organisation’s bottom line.

-"If you’re holding unnecessary stock, you’re holding working capital"Del Tiwana, Industry Sector Manager, RS Components
+"If you’re holding unnecessary stock, you’re holding working capital"Craig Stasik, Industry Sector Manager, RS

 “It’s easier to make the case for keeping tight control on MRO spend for plant and other operationally critical machines, but it’s just as important to look at MRO spend on buildings,” explains Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS).
 “Many organisations have numerous, large buildings and over the course of a year spend significant amounts on maintaining these.